The term husky is usually used to refer to snow or northern hemisphere dogs and can include a wide range of breeds.

 In 1954 when Australia established its first permanent Antarctic station at Mawson, huskies were introduced.
 This continued to be their home for almost 40 years.

 In addition to being a reliable form of transport, the huskies provided companionship, love and loyalty to the Antarctic expeditioners.
 This loyal and hard working animal continues to evoke strong emotion in young and old alike.

 The 1991 Protocol on Environmental Protection to the Antarctic Treaty banned all introduced species, except humans, from being taken into the Antarctic.
 It was with a great deal of sadness that in 1993 the last remaining huskies left Mawson and the Australian Antarctic Territory.
-The older dogs are living out their days in Australia, the younger, working dogs are enjoying a new life in Minnesota, USA.
+The older dogs lived out their days in Australia, the younger, working dogs enjoyed a new life in Minnesota, USA.